gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideUiCustomCells.md

 **Code Example**

-ColorCell is a custom Cell that extends AbstractCell&lt;String&gt; and generates a single `div` containing the name of a color, styled with specified color as the text color.
+ColorCell is a custom Cell that extends `AbstractCell<String>` and generates a single `div` containing the name of a color, styled with specified color as the text color.
 The generated HTML for each rendered value is `<div style="color: value">value</div>`, where value is the color of the cell.
 In the example below, ColorCell is passed into a CellList to render various colors.
 The first row contains the string "red" colored red, the second is "green" colored green, and so forth, as seen below.

 > ![img](images/CustomCells-BasicRender.png)